oracle-devrel/oci-oke-zero-to-day-two-ops/livelabs/ocw23-livelabs/03-deploy-app/deploy-app.md

     >Note: To leave the _watch_ press `CTRL-C` anytime.
 If do not want to keep watching and just see the current list of PODS, just use `kubectl get pods`

-6. Make sure all the pods are in the `Running` state.
+6. Make sure all the pods are in the `Running` (or completed) state.

     ```
     <copy>kubectl get pods</copy>